 Even the most liveable city in North America can have its critics.

-Topmost on the list provided by the city is how Calgarian respondents perceived the quality of life in the city, which dropped by three points from 2018, going from 86% saying the quality of life is “good” down to 83%.
+Topmost on the list provided by the city is how Calgarian respondents perceived the quality of life in the city, which dropped by four points from 2019, going from 83% saying the quality of life is “good” down to 79%.

-35% believed that “infrastructure, traffic, and roads” needed the most attention from leaders, down 5% from last year, while transit was ranked second-most important (17%), and “crime, safety, and policing” was third (15%).
+28% believed that “infrastructure, traffic, and roads” needed the most attention from leaders, down 7% from last year, while Crime, Safety, and Policing was ranked second-most important (15%), and Taxes were third (13%).

-As for council and administration, this year’s survey saw an 8% drop in respondents who “believe that City Council and City Administration work collaboratively to make the best possible decisions for the future of Calgary,” going from 74% to 66%.
+As for council and administration, this year’s survey saw no change in respondents who “believe that City Council and City Administration work collaboratively to make the best possible decisions for the future of Calgary,” staying solid at 66%.

 Full statistics from this year’s Citizenship Satisfaction Survey can be found at the City of Calgary’s website.